tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 ## When Are Questions Presented?

 **Join Study** questions are presented when a user joins a study initially.
-This is useful for collecting information about the participant — e.g. name, study-specific identifier, contact details etc. Note that once the participant has joined a study, the answers to these questions will not longer be editable.
+This is useful for collecting information about the participant — e.g. name, study-specific identifier, contact details etc. Note that once the participant has joined a study, the answers to these questions will no longer be editable.
 If the same participant leaves and rejoins the study, the latter answers will override the former ones.

 **Recording End** questions are presented every time a recording ends whilst the study is active.
 This is useful for collecting information that will change across multiple recordings by the same participant — e.g. for a study tracking car journeys, you may want to collect license plate number or the colour of the car; for a medical study, you may want to ask the participant to note down their mood or activity level.
 These questions can be edited after the fact in the Recordings screen under Study Metadata, up until the recording is uploaded to Sensor Logger Cloud if you opt to use it for your study.

 ## Question Types
-A type, which can be one of the followings.
+A type, which can be one of the following.
 - Text, where the participants can enter free-form text.
 - Number, where the participants can enter numbers in a keypad.
 - Email, where the participants can enter text using an email keyboard.
 Note that this does not validate or guarantee valid email.